-Individuals who are sleep deprived, or who suffer from sleep disorders, can experience a misalignment in their circadian rhythm.2 Your circadian rhythm is your 24-hour internal clock that controls your cycle of sleep and wakefulness.
+Studies indicate there is a link between insufficient sleep and weight gain in adults.3 Individuals who are sleep deprived, or who suffer from sleep disorders such as obstructive sleep apnea, can experience a misalignment in their circadian rhythm.4 Your circadian rhythm is your 24-hour internal clock that controls your cycle of sleep and wakefulness.

 When your circadian rhythm is out of whack, and you are low on sleep, metabolic processes inside your body can be disrupted.
-This is because during sleep, all your cells undergo a critical process of regeneration, and your hormonal systems take that time to regroup.3 If you skimp on rest, your cells don’t have the time they need to recover and your hormones can go askew.
+This is because during sleep, all your cells undergo a critical process of regeneration, and your hormonal systems take that time to regroup.5 If you skimp on rest, or get poor sleep, your cells don’t have the time they need to recover and your hormones may go askew.

-Hormones are important when it comes to regulating your appetite and hunger cues, and they are a vital component in helping you stay on track during your weight loss efforts.
+Hormones are also important when it comes to regulating your appetite and hunger cues, and they are a vital component in helping you stay on track during your weight loss journey.
 Furthermore, sleep provides an essential period for your mind and body to recover from busy days and the challenges that come with them.
-Disrupted metabolic processes can lead to weight gain4 instead of weight loss, despite eating healthy and exercising.
+Disrupted metabolic processes may lead to weight gain9 instead of weight loss, despite eating healthy and exercising.